Scholarship and Financial Aid Information

 - Hope Community/Education Endowment Association Scholarship – Due April 1st.
 Click Here for Application.

 - County Weed Directors Association of Kansas Scholarship – These two $250 scholarship opportunities are available to seniors with a GPA or 3.0 or above and who plan on majoring in agriculture or plant science from a Kansas college or University.
 Deadline is February 1

 - KMCA Foundation Scholarship – The Kansas Motor Carriers Association Foundation will award a scholarship to a senior based upon their academic achievements, community involvement and financial need.
 Advantage will be given to those seeking a degree in a transportation related field.
-Application is in Mrs. Kasten’s office.
+Application is in Mrs. Gursky’s office.
 Deadline is April 1

 - Keith Hoffman Memorial Scholarship – Eligibility Criteria:

 - 1. Applicant must be a current graduating senior of any high school in DK County.

 - 2. Applicant must have earned a min. of 3.0 cummulative GPA, validated by the school.

 - 3. Applicant must have earned a varsity letter in any competitive sport.